swaywm/wlroots-rs/how-to-make-a-wayland-compositor/src/hello_world_analyze.md

 This creates a builder for a `Compositor`.
 There can only be one `Compositor` object per process<sup>2</sup>.
 The builder is how Wayland globals and their callbacks are set up.

 In this case no callbacks are set up the `Compositor` is just immediately built.
 When you build the compositor, just like you build any object in wlroots-rs, you need to give it user state.
-In this case, there is no state to store so you can just pass the unit type.
+In this case, there is no state to store so you can just pass the unit type `()`.

 Once the `Compositor` is set up then `run` can be called.
 This will put it in the main Wayland event loop listening for events and dispatching to the callbacks.
 It will keep running until `wlroots::terminate` is called.
-Since we never call it in this compositor, it won't happen until you kill it via a signal.
+Since this is never call it in this compositor it won't happen until it's kill it via a signal.

 ---
 <sup>1</sup> Don't forget to import macros by prepending `#[macro_use]` to `extern crate wlroots`.